bg196678/IS-Pareto/README.md

 ## Output

-In the output directory will be a file called `quantumpareto.log` which gives an overview of the input and logs every optimization iteration.
+In the output directory will be a file called `ispareto.log` which gives an overview of the input and logs every optimization iteration.

 Two folders will be created, `plots` and `data`.
 In the plots folder there will be for every iteration the data as a scatter